BorisSolomonia/Boris_Portf_2/DEPLOYMENT.md

 # Portfolio Boris Deployment Guide

-This guide covers deploying the Boris Portfolio app to your existing GCP VM using the proven deployment pattern.
+This guide covers deploying the Boris Portfolio app to your existing GCP VM using the proven deployment pattern..

 ## 🏗️ Architecture Overview!